So our vacation was pretty awesome!

 Was I projecting my disappointment on my children?

 Was it possible that I was the one giving longing looks at the fun of the inner tubes, not them?

-Was it possible that the “game face” I had put on was totally and completely unnecessary and my kids were enjoying themselves perfectly fine?
+Was it possible that the “game face” I had put on was totally and completely unnecessary, and my kids were enjoying themselves perfectly fine?

-Was I regressing to my childhood and it was really child me who wanted an inner tube and couldn’t have one?
+Was I regressing to my childhood, and it was really child me who wanted an inner tube and couldn’t have one?
 Was I buying the inner tube to baby me who wanted what she couldn’t have?

-Was I projecting my own insecurities about what I can and cannot buy and give to my children to things that I assumed that they wanted as opposed to things that they actually wanted?Is it possible that maybe my kids don’t feel as deprived as I think they do?
-Click To Tweet
+Was I projecting my own insecurities about what I can and cannot buy and giving my children things that I assumed they wanted instead of things they actually wanted?

-Maybe I should have actually spoken to my kids and found out what they wanted instead of trying to play mother of year to them?
+Maybe I should have actually spoken to my kids and found out what they wanted instead of trying to play the mother of year to them?

 Did I actually go and spend money to make myself feel like a “fun” mother instead of finding out if my kids wanted inner tubes?
 If I wanted to treat them, maybe they would have wanted something else?

-I buy some things because they need them but maybe there are some things I buy because I think they “need” them but they actually don’t?
+I buy some things because they need them, but maybe I buy some things because I think they “need” them, but they actually don’t?
 Maybe sometimes I buy things for them to feel like a “good mother” or because I am projecting my own insecurities onto my own kids without addressing their actual insecurities and needs?

-I’m not sure exactly what the answer to all these questions are.
+I’m not sure exactly what the answer to all these questions is.
 These are questions that I am assuming most parents grapple with as we want to give our kids the world, not spoil them, well maybe a little, but not enough to ruin them.